 Disruptive technology in healthcare

 In the early 2000s, the healthcare industry was ripe for disruptive innovation.
 As Christensen and colleagues wrote in a 2000 article in the Harvard Business Review, “Health care delivery is convoluted, expensive, and often deeply dissatisfying to consumers.”

-“If the natural process of disruption is allowed to proceed,” they write, “we’ll be able to build a new system that’s characterized by lower costs, higher quality, and greater convenience than could ever be achieved under the old system.”
+“If the natural process of disruption is allowed to proceed,” they wrote, “we’ll be able to build a new system that’s characterized by lower costs, higher quality, and greater convenience than could ever be achieved under the old system.”

 “Whether talking about disruptive innovation in hospitals, health care IT, or primary care, respondents say focused start-ups will lead the way.”

-While focused startups will bring the innovation, those in the field agree that hospitals and health systems are the sectors most in need of disruption.
+While focused startups will bring innovation, those in the field agree that hospitals and health systems are the sectors most in need of disruption.
 Next on the list are healthcare IT, primary care, and pharmaceuticals.

 Disruption is happening everywhere in healthcare – from AI to mHealth to 3D printing and robotics.
 Here are a few contemporary examples of disruptive healthcare technology:

 2. Transference of skills